Lecithin - what is it and how does it affect memory?

 Narum Lecitin GOOD MEMORY and CONCENTRATION

-Characteristics of biological activity of egg yolk phospholipids, Ewelina Siepka, Łukasz Bobak, Witold Gładkowski, FOOD.
+Characterization of the biological activity of egg yolk phospholipids, Ewelina Siepka, Łukasz Bobak, Witold Gładkowski, FOOD.
 Science.
 Technology.
 Quality, 2015, 2 (99), 15 – 28

 Wilson D., Everything you need to know about lecithin, Medical News Today; 2017.